- Residency - McGaw Medical Center, Northwestern University (2004-2008), Physical Medicine & Rehabilitation

 - SuperDoctors Rising Stars - Texas 2012-2014

-- Braddom R, et al. Physical Medicine and Rehabilitation, 4th ed
+- Sexual Function and Disability in Braddom R, et al. Physical Medicine and Rehabilitation, 4th ed

 A randomized controlled trial of gravity-supported, computer-enhanced arm exercise for individuals with severe hemiparesis.